Why choose the MATE Desktop

 Compared to the other options provided by the Debian installer:

 - Unlike GNOME (GNOME 3), MATE is committed to preserving the traditional desktop metaphor instead of turning the desktop into an oversized phone UI.
-It also is considerably less taxing on system resources.
+It also is less taxing on system resources.

 - Compared to Xfce, MATE does not need to pull in packages from another DE in order to function properly.
 Whereas Xfce lacks its own archive manager, document viewer, calculator, among others.